 Amazon Route 53 is a highly available and scalable Domain Name System (DNS) web service.
-It is designed to give developers and businesses an extremely reliable and cost effective way to route end users to Internet applications by translating human readable names like www.example.com into the numeric IP addresses like 192.0.2.1 that computers use to connect to each other.
-Route 53 effectively connects user requests to infrastructure running in Amazon Web Services (AWS) – such as an Amazon Elastic Compute Cloud (Amazon EC2) instance, an Amazon Elastic Load Balancer, an Amazon CloudFront distribution, or an Amazon Simple Storage Service (Amazon S3) bucket – and can also be used to route users to infrastructure outside of AWS.
+It is designed to give developers and businesses an extremely reliable and cost effective way to route end users to Internet applications by translating names like www.example.com into the numeric IP addresses like 192.0.2.1 that computers use to connect to each other.
+Route 53 effectively connects user requests to infrastructure running in AWS – such as Amazon EC2 instances, Elastic Load Balancers, or Amazon S3 buckets – and can also be used to route users to infrastructure outside of AWS.

 Much like a phone book, the Internet’s DNS system manages mapping between names and numbers.
 In DNS’s case, the names are domain names (www.example.com) that are easy for your users to remember.
 Instead of phone numbers, in DNS, these names are mapped to IP addresses (192.0.2.1) that specify the location of computers on the Internet.
 Route 53 performs two DNS functions.
 First, it lets you manage the IP addresses listed for your domain names in the Internet’s DNS phone book.
 These listings are called DNS “records.”
 Second, like a directory assistance service, Route 53 answers requests to translate specific domain names into their corresponding IP addresses.
 These requests are called “queries.”